 Kennel Cough Cause, Symptoms & Treatment Options

 As a dog parent, you stay on top of your dog’s health.
-You watch what they eat, provide exercise so they don’t get overweight, and socialize them so they’re comfortable in various settings.
+You should watch what they eat, provide exercise to prevent them from getting overweight, and socialize them so they’re comfortable in various settings.
 Another aspect of dog care is learning about dog diseases and their symptoms so you know when your pup is ill.
 One such illness you should know about is kennel cough.
 Surprisingly, if your dog has kennel cough, you may not know it, as there is a good chance they’ll eat well and act fine.
 Your pup probably won’t have a fever.
 But the one classic kennel cough symptom to watch for is a honking, gagging cough.

 This article will help you discover kennel cough causes, symptoms, diagnosis, and treatment options if your dog contracts kennel cough.
 Plus, it will help you discover how to make the treatments cost-effective.